-ed public commitment from those in authority.
-Sub South Lanarkshire is committed to:- principles: Journ Land Raine is committed to.
-F1: Recognising that risk management is an integral part of all activities and Managing must be considered in all aspects of decision making. risk Implementing robust and integrated risk management arrangements and ensuring that they are working effectively.
+repeated public commitment from those in authority.
+Sub South Lanarkshire is committed to:- principles: F1: Recognising that risk management is an integral part of all activities Managing and must be considered in all aspects of decision making. risk Implementing robust and integrated risk management arrangements and ensuring that they are working effectively.
 Ensuring that responsibilities for managing individual risks are clearly allocated.
-F2: Monitoring service delivery effectively including planning, specification, Managing execution and independent post-implementation review. performance Making decisions based on relevant, clear objective analysis and advice Postalia pointing out the implications and risks inherent in the council's financial, social and environmental position and outlook.
+F2: Monitoring service delivery effectively including planning, Managing specification, execution and independent post-implementation review. performance Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the council's financial, social and environmental position and outlook.
 Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the council's performance and that of any organisation for which it is responsible.
 (Or, for a committee system - Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making).
 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement.
 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements).
-F3: Robust Aligning the risk management strategy and policies on internal control with internal achieving objectives. control Evaluating and monitoring risk management and internal control on a regular basis.
-Ensuring effective counter fraud and anti-corruption arrangements are in place.
+F3: Robust Aligning the risk management strategy and policies on internal control internal with achieving objectives. control Evaluating and monitoring risk management and internal control on a regular basis.
+Ensuring effective counter fraud and anti-corruption arrangements are

+- in place.
 Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor.
-Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body; provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment; and that its recommendations are listened to and acted upon.

-F4: Ensuring effective arrangements are in place for the safe collection, storage, Managing use and sharing of data, including processes to safeguard personal data. data Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies.
+Ensuring an audit committee or equivalent group/function, which is independent of the executive and accountable to the governing body; • provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment; and that its recommendations are listened to and acted upon.
+F4: Ensuring effective arrangements are in place for the safe collection, Managing data storage, use and sharing of data, including processes to safeguard personal data.
+Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies.
 Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring.
-F5: Strong Ensuring financial management supports both long-term achievement of public outcomes and short-term financial and operational performance. financial Ensuring well-developed financial management is integrated at all levels of management planning and control, including management of financial risks and controls.
+F5: Strong Ensuring financial management supports both long-term achievement public of outcomes and short-term financial and operational performance. financial Ensuring well-developed financial management is integrated at all management levels of planning and control, including management of financial risks and controls.